UniTime/unitime-doc/edit-room-feature-types.md

 ## Screen Description

 The Edit Room Feature Types page can be used to create, modify, or delete existing room feature types using a single page.
 Room feature types are used to categorize room features (each room feature can have a room feature type defined, e.g., seating arrangement, black board size).
-See [Room Feature Types](room-feature-types) for more details.
+See [Room Feature Types](room-feature-types) for more detail.

 ![Edit Room Feature Types](images/edit-room-feature-types-1.png){:class='screenshot'}